CRYSP: a Total-Body PET based on cryogenic cesium iodide crystals: Results

-In order to better assess the impact of Compton scattering with the patient's body, we simulated a modified Jaszczak phantom with an inner diameter of 266~mm (instead of the typical 216~mm) and an axial length of 686~mm (instead of 186~mm), placed at the center of the AFOV as shown in fig.~\ref{fig:geant4}. {Adopting a phantom with larger length and diameter allows for a more accurate estimation of Compton scattering effects in human patients.
-This is particularly important in a FBPET, where a significant fraction of detected gammas is emitted at low angles and passes through substantial portions of the body, increasing the likelihood of Compton scattering}.
+In order to better assess the impact of Compton scattering with the patient's body, we simulated a modified Jaszczak phantom with an inner diameter of 266~mm (instead of the typical 216~mm) and an axial length of 686~mm (instead of 186~mm), placed at the center of the AFOV. {Adopting a phantom with larger length and diameter allows for a more accurate estimation of Compton scattering effects in human patients.
+This is particularly important in a TBPET, where a significant fraction of detected gammas is emitted at low angles and passes through substantial portions of the body, increasing the likelihood of Compton scattering}.
 The simulation was performed with $3\times10^9$ electron-positron annihilation events distributed in 10~s of time, corresponding to an activity concentration of 7.9~kBq/mL.
 This value, although smaller than the peak NECR, has been chosen because it gives a manageable pile-up fraction of less than 20\%.

-The CRC was calculated for all rod radii, both for rods placed near the center of the phantom (\emph{inner rods}) and for rods placed closer to the surface (\emph{outer rods}), as shown in fig.~\ref{fig:crc}.
+The CRC and SNR were calculated for all rod radii, both for rods placed near the center of the phantom (\emph{inner rods}) and for rods placed closer to the surface (\emph{outer rods}), as shown in fig.~\ref{fig:crc}.
 Reconstruction has been performed with the \texttt{parallelproj} Python package~\cite{schramm2024parallelproj}, which allows to run a highly-parallelized implementation of the MLEM algorithm on GPUs.
-The reconstruction voxel size was set to 1~mm in all three axes, a value close to the spatial resolution obtained by the CNN, and the algorithm was run for 10 iterations.
+The reconstruction voxel size was set to 1~mm in all three axes, a value close to the spatial resolution obtained by the CNN, and the algorithm was run for 10 iterations, where the CRC and SNR values plateau.
 Normalization and attenuation corrections were applied in both cases and no point-spread function modeling was used.
+A listmode MLEM algorithm was employed for both the CRYSP and the LYSO-based PET reconstructions.
+All oblique LORs arising from the 100~cm axial coverage were included without any axial compression or sinogram rebinning.
+No time-of-flight (TOF) information was used in the CRYSP case, given its CTR of 1.5~ns, which is insufficient to provide a meaningful TOF constraint.
+For the LYSO-based PET system, reconstructions were performed both with TOF information (assuming a 350~ps CTR) and without TOF, in order to assess the impact of TOF on image quality.
+Voxel size and projector settings were kept identical across the two cases.